 Encourage use of method 1668 to analyze PCBs as it is the most sensitive method.
 This would ensure that PCBs are being characterized accurately.

 Encourage thoughtful consideration of TMDL endpoint.
-In particular, whether the ambient water quality standard or the fish consumption value should be used.
+In particular, determine whether there is inconsistency in how the ambient water quality standard or the fish consumption values are used.

 Stormwater Regulatory Approaches

-Assess the feasibility of establishing a permit requirement for NPDES regulated stormwater dischargers, or a targeted subset of permittees, to monitor outfalls and apply high resolution congener based PCB analytical methods such as EPA Method 1668 either as a general or as the result of targeted requirements.
+Assess the feasibility of establishing a permit requirement for NPDES regulated stormwater dischargers, or a targeted subset of permittees, to monitor outfalls and apply high resolution congener based PCB analytical methods such as EPA Method 1668 either as a general requirement or as the result of targeted requirements.
 This requirement would also include industrial stormwater permittees with SIC classifications that indicate the facility has the potential for PCB contamination on site from historical use or current operation or disposal of PCB containing materials.

 Stormwater Programmatic Approaches